Product Development and Integrative Technology

 Transform your competencies into concrete products

-In the 1st semester, you will learn how to integrate different technologies in relation to the needs of various companies – as well as how to document integration.
-You’ll learn to develop new products and optimise existing solutions, for example with user involvement.
+In the 1st semester, you will learn how to integrate different technologies in relation to the needs of various companies.
+You’ll learn to develop new products and optimise existing solutions with focus on user involvement.
 There is also teaching in innovation, where you will experience a more experimental approach to development.
-You’ll get practical knowledge about prototyping and visualisation through the use of virtual and augmented reality, for example.
+You’ll get practical knowledge about prototyping and visualisation through the use of 3D print or Arduino.
 With new tools and methods, you will be able to plan and manage the technical part of a development project.

 We will also visit relevant cooperation partners.
 The semester ends with a project where you need to test your new knowledge by working with a specific challenge.